vpletea/dev-setup/README.md

       I keep my .zshrc, .gitconfig, and personal scripts in chezmoi, store them in a private Git repo, and with one command, I can set up a brand-new laptop exactly like my main workstation.

-  ## Mise – The Front-end for Your Dev Environment
+  ## Mise – Easy setup your dev environment

   1. What Is Mise?
      - Mise is a cross-platform command-line tool version manager that elegantly replaces tools like asdf, nvm, pyenv, rbenv, and more.
 It also handles environment variable sets and task execution.